Ivangg88/prueba-tecnica-cleverpy/README.md

-# Clevddit, a posts platform.🔖
+# Cleverpost, a posts platform.🔖

 ## Technical skills assessment for Cleverpy.

-Clevddit is a platform for managing posts from users.
+Cleverpost is a platform for managing posts from users.
 You can list all posts, see one post detail, delete a post and a edit a post.
 Also you have a complete user list, with their full details.

 ## Usage